-Once the event has been flagged, ADE will back-out of the current computation and return from the current method.
-A small delay may be experienced while ADE backs out of the current computation.
-Once it has returned, the CAEngine.ErrorCode is set to 78 ("Computation aborted").
-Your application may continue using the same ADE instance as it would have prior to the call that was aborted.
+When the event has been flagged, ADE backs out of the current computation and returns from the current method.
+A small delay might be experienced while ADE backs out of the current computation.
+When it has returned, the CAEngine.ErrorCode is set to 78 ("Computation aborted").
+Your application might continue using the same ADE instance as it would have prior to the call that was aborted.